A2 milk soars by $720 million today: What's driving the share price?

 Late in the day the stock was trading off its peak at $16.00, up 75c or 5 per cent up on Tuesday's close.

-A2 Milk, which focuses on milk containing just the a2 beta protein and not combination of a1 and a2 beta protein found in standard milk, is expected to report its annual result in August.
+A2 Milk, which focuses on milk containing just the a2 beta protein and not a combination of a1 and a2 beta protein found in standard milk, is expected to report its annual result in August.